 Most library databases have search tools built in.
 Try some of these:

-Look on the left and right of your search results, or for an "advanced search" page to find these tools - and more!
+Or look for an "advanced search" page to find these tools - and more!

-You can evaluate any source using the E.S.C.A.P.E. plan:
+You can evaluate any source using the E.S.C.A.P.E. plan

 Use the operator AND to find only sources that mention both keywords.